-- 23.1 The Director of Corporate and Neighbourhood Services, in consultation with the Director of Law and Administration (or equivalent), is responsible for ensuring that proper privacy and security is maintained in respect of information held on manual or computer records, and that the requirements of relevant legislation, such as the Data Protection Act 1998, are complied with. - 23.2 Chief Officers must ensure that all personal information held on manual or computer records is confined solely to the purposes detailed in the relevant data protection register entry.
+- 23.1 The Director of Corporate and Neighbourhood Services, in consultation with the Chief Governance Officer, is responsible for ensuring that proper privacy and security is maintained in respect of information held on manual or computer records, and that the requirements of relevant legislation, such as the Data Protection Act 1998, are complied with. - 23.2 Chief Officers must ensure that all personal information held on manual or computer records is confined solely to the purposes detailed in the relevant data protection register entry.
 No person will communicate any such personal information to a third party except where the information is being communicated in compliance with the data protection register entry and where the third party is entitled to receive it in terms of that entry.

-SECTION F: INTERNAL AUDIT, RISK MANAGEMENT AND INSURANCE
+SECTION F: INTERNAL AUDIT, RISK MANAGEMENT, AND INSURANCE